sut-ai/notes/README.md

-# I'm Only Adding this for testing pull requests "smeo erorrrs"
+# I'm Only Adding this for testing pull requests "some errors"

+a

 "justttt errors ni the wen linne"